-- This types of insulator have strong mechanical strength.
+- This type of insulator has strong mechanical strength.

 6. Stay Insulator

-Stay insulator known as the Egg Insulator because it looks like the oval or rectangular shape.
+The stay insulator is known as the Egg Insulator because it looks like an oval or rectangular shape.

 Specification of Stay Insulator:

-- Stay insulator is used only in the distributions line.
+- Stay insulator is used only in the distribution line.

-- It occurs in small size as compared to other insulators.
+- It occurs in small sizes as compared to other insulators.

-- It always places in between the line conductor and earth.
+- It always places in between the line conductor and the earth.

-- The insulator works as a protective device when the sudden fault condition or voltage change occurs in the line conductor.
+- The insulator works as a protective device when a sudden fault condition or voltage change occurs in the line conductor.

 This is all about different insulator types, uses, and their specification.
-If you have any point to discuss about insulator, write in the comment section.
+If you have any point to discuss about insulators, write in the comment section.